Chiefkufre/hng_stage_two_json_sha/README.md

 3. Run **main.py**

 Your hash256 code will show on your terminal.

-The codes appear according to json files appearance this directory "/jsonpath"
+The hash codes appear according to json files appearance this directory "/jsonpath"

+You can also see your codes in the hash.txt file